-The bottom also has a grippy surface so it stays put, no matter how intense your workout is.
-What's more, the open-cell surface prevents sweat from absorbing, so you won't have to worry about stashing a soggy mat into your bag.
+The bottom also has a grippy surface, so it stays put — no matter how intense your workout is.
+What's more, the open-cell surface prevents sweat from absorbing, so you won't have to worry about stashing a soggy mat in your bag.

 3 Tips for Buying the Best Yoga Mats

 Investing in a yoga mat made of grippy material is game-changing, McPhillips says.
 You never want to feel like you're about to fall or slip during a yoga class, especially as you transition into more challenging poses, like camel or a handstand.

 That's why you want to look for a yoga mat made of non-slip materials, such as polyurethane.
 Polyurethane is a type of plastic that's usually a top coating on high-end yoga mats.
 It provides comfort and is easy to grip, making your hands and feet feel like they're firmly rooted into the mat.
 Polyurethane is also durable, helping your mat last for years, McPhillips adds.